-Students may consult the Funding Opportunities page on the Brandeis Sociology website as well as the GSAS website for information regarding external and internal funding opportunities.
+Students may consult the Funding Opportunities page on the Brandeis Sociology website as well as the GSAS website for information regarding external and internal funding opportunities, including travel and research grants.
 Additional information may be found in the "Financial Assistance" section of the current Brandeis University Bulletin.
+Research and travel funding is available for both MA and PhD students.